-With its four institutes and the Centre for Social Work Studies, the ZHAW School of Social Work is one of the leading Swiss tertiary institutions in the field.
+With its four institutes, the Centre for Social Work Studies, as well as the Centre for Development and Services, the ZHAW School of Social Work is one of the leading Swiss tertiary institutions in the field.
 We work in an application-oriented and scientific manner in the fields of teaching, research, continuing education, services and consulting.

 «I would like for representatives of offices, associations and welfare organisations to accept our invitation to work alongside us on the inspiring campus on the Toni site.
 Collectively, we can master today’s challenges for the common good.»